pradhan-a/CNN_seismic_facies_classification/README.md

 ### Tensorflow (tf) impementation
 Code [train.py](https://github.com/pradhan-a/CNN_rock_type_segmentation/blob/master/Source/train.py) contains main code for training the CNN.
 This creates the input data pipeline, builds the tf graph and trians it.
 We expound on these aspects in detail below.
 #### Data processing
-* The training data is created by sampling from a prior probability model of geological and geophysical uncertainty (see Pradhan and Mukerji, 2020 under "References" directory).
+* The training data is created by sampling from a prior probability model of geological and geophysical uncertainty (see [Pradhan and Mukerji, 2020](https://github.com/pradhan-a/CNN_rock_type_segmentation/blob/master/References/Pradhan%26Mukerji2020_CNN_seismic_facies.pdf) ).
 For the example shown in Pradhan and Mukerji, 2020, we had training/validation/test set sizes of 2000/200/200.
 * To efficiently handle the large training data size, we build the tf data pipeline using tfrecords data format.
 See [build_tfrecords.py](https://github.com/pradhan-a/CNN_rock_type_segmentation/blob/master/Source/build_tfrecord.py) for reading in training examples stored as ascii files and compiling them into a tfrecords file.
 Once a tfrecords file is created, tf loads them instantaneously during trianing.
 * [input_fn.py](https://github.com/pradhan-a/CNN_rock_type_segmentation/blob/master/Source/model/input_fn.py) builds the input data pipeline
 #### Creating and training the CNN model